-Donning and fitting of the FLEX2 CCR unit:
+Donning and fitting of the FX CCR unit:

-The correct position of the unit is when it is mounted parallel to the diver's right side, as high as possible, so that the Top Head is positioned directly under the diver's armpit.
+The correct position of the unit is when the top edge of the unite is about 20cm below the diver's chin.

-Check that the unit sits comfortably on the diver's body and that no part of the unit or harness is trapped or obstructed anywhere on the diver's body.
+Ensure that the unit fits snugly and comfortably on the diver's body, and that no part of the unit or harness is trapped or obstructed anywhere or interferes with the diver's movement.